-The following is a summary of the rights of our common stock, certain provisions of our Second Amended and Restated Articles of Incorporation ("Second Amended and Restated Articles of Incorporation"), our amended and restated bylaws ("Amended and Restated Bylaws") and applicable law.
+The following is a summary of the rights of our common stock, certain provisions of our Second Amended and Restated Articles of Incorporation ("Second Amended and Restated Articles of Incorporation") and our amended and restated bylaws ("Amended and Restated Bylaws"), which will become effective upon the consummation of this offering, and applicable law.
 This summary does not purport to be complete and is qualified in its entirety by the provisions of our Second Amended and Restated Articles of Incorporation and our Amended and Restated Bylaws, copies of which are included as exhibits to our registration statement, of which this prospectus forms a part.